 Many Tacoma owners have reported limited to complete success by implementing any of the below fixes.
 Sometimes it’s just been something as simple as a tire shop using incorrect or sub-standard wheel weights.
 Other times it involves a lot more troubleshooting to nail down the culprit.

 It appears it’s not always the same cause, with owners having limited success implementing one solution and others completely resolving the problem with another.
-So it’s kind of a hit and miss affair here.
-After many hours research I couldn’t nail it down to just one solution.
+So it’s kind of a hit-and-miss affair here.
+After many hours of research, I couldn’t nail it down to just one solution.

 So let’s look at some of the solutions that have brought some relief to Tacoma owners shaking steering woes.

-Let’s start with the most common solutions first … a worn Intermediate shaft.
+Let’s start with the most common solution first … a worn Intermediate shaft.

 Solution #1 – Worn Intermediate Shaft